TOPOTECAN- topotecan injection, solution, concentrate

-Topotecan undergoes a reversible pH-dependent hydrolysis of its lactone moiety; it is the lactone form that is pharmacologically active.
+Topotecan undergoes a reversible pH-dependent hydrolysis of its pharmacologically active lactone moiety.
 At pH ≤ 4, the lactone is exclusively present, whereas the ring-opened hydroxy-acid form predominates at physiologic pH.
-In vitro studies in human liver microsomes indicate topotecan is metabolized to an N-demethylated metabolite.
-The mean metabolite: parent AUC ratio was about 3% for total topotecan and topotecan lactone following IV administration.
+Topotecan is metabolized to an N-demethylated metabolite in vitro.
+The mean metabolite: parent AUC ratio was about 3% for total topotecan and topotecan lactone following intravenous administration.

-In a mass balance/excretion trial in 4 patients with solid tumors, the overall recovery of total topotecan and its N-desmethyl metabolite in urine and feces over 9 days averaged 73.4% ± 2.3% of the administered IV dose.
-Mean values of 50.8% ± 2.9% as total topotecan and 3.1% ± 1.0% as N-desmethyl topotecan were excreted in the urine following IV administration.
-Fecal elimination of total topotecan accounted for 17.9% ± 3.6% while fecal elimination of N-desmethyl topotecan was 1.7% ± 0.6%.
+The overall recovery of total topotecan and its N-desmethyl metabolite in urine and feces over 9 days averaged 73% ± 2% following an intravenous dose.
+Mean values of 51% ± 3% as total topotecan and 3% ± 1% as N-desmethyl topotecan were excreted in the urine.
+Fecal elimination of total topotecan accounted for 18% ± 4% while fecal elimination of N-desmethyl topotecan was 1.7% ± 0.6%.
 An O-glucuronidation metabolite of topotecan and N-desmethyl topotecan has been identified in the urine.

 Carcinogenicity testing of topotecan has not been performed.
 Topotecan is known to be genotoxic to mammalian cells and is a probable carcinogen.
 Topotecan was mutagenic to L5178Y mouse lymphoma cells and clastogenic to cultured human lymphocytes with and without metabolic activation.
 It was also clastogenic to mouse bone marrow.
 Topotecan did not cause mutations in bacterial cells.

-Topotecan given to female rats prior to mating at a dose of 1.4 mg/m2 IV (about equal to the clinical dose on a mg/m2 basis) caused superovulation possibly related to inhibition of follicular atresia.
+Topotecan given to female rats prior to mating at an intravenous dose of 1.4 mg/m2 (about equal to the 1.5 mg/m2 clinical dose based on BSA) caused superovulation possibly related to inhibition of follicular atresia.
 This dose given to pregnant female rats also caused increased pre-implantation loss.
-Studies in dogs given 0.4 mg/m2 IV (about 0.25 times the clinical dose on a mg/m2 basis) of topotecan daily for a month suggest that treatment may cause an increase in the incidence of multinucleated spermatogonial giant cells in the testes.
-Topotecan may impair fertility in women and men.
+A one month study in dogs given a daily intravenous topotecan dose of 0.4 mg/m2 (about 0.25 times the 1.5 mg/m2 clinical dose based on BSA) suggests that treatment may cause an increase in the incidence of multinucleated spermatogonial giant cells in the testes.

-Another formulation of Topotecan was studied in 426 patients with recurrent or progressive small cell lung cancer in 1 randomized, comparative trial and in 3 single-arm trials.
+The efficacy of topotecan was studied in 426 patients with recurrent or progressive SCLC in a randomized, comparative trial and in 3 single-arm trials.

 Randomized Comparative Trial

-The results of the trial did not show statistically significant improvements in response rates, response duration, time to progression, and overall survival as shown in Table 2.
+The results of the trial did not show statistically significant improvements in response rates, response duration, time to progression, and OS as shown in Table 2.